cdelgehier/oio-docs/doc/source/How-Tos/cookbook_rclone.rst

       \ "bucket-owner-full-control"

-We must explicit the S3 endpoint ... and have full control on its location.
+Next, explicit the S3 endpoint, and you will have full control over its location.

 .. code-block:: console